Trade Forex Trading

 The Elliott Wave Forex Trading Theory

-Elliott Wave Theory/Principle is a form of chart technical analysis that traders and other investors use to forecast trends in the and the currency markets by identifying extremes in investor psychology, highs and lows in prices, & other collective activities.
-This theory model shows that collective human psychology develops and forms in natural patterns over time, through buying and selling decisions reflected in the market prices.
+Elliott Wave Theory/Principle represents a type of technical chart analysis utilized by traders and other investors to anticipate future trends in financial and currency markets.
+This is achieved by identifying peaks and troughs in investor sentiment and price action, along with other collective behaviors.
+This theoretical model suggests that the collective psychology of humans develops and forms natural patterns over time, manifested through buying and selling decisions reflected in market prices.

 5 and 3 Wave Pattern